JentleJoe/old-alx-system_engineering-devops/0x00-shell_basics/README.md

-Executable script that moves all files beginning with an upper case to /tmp/u Executable script that removes all backup files (files ending with ~ ) Executable script that creates directories and their parents together
+Executable script that moves all files beginning with an upper case to /tmp/u Executable script that removes all backup files (files ending with ~ ) Executable script that creates directories and their parents together list all files and directories in heirachy with commas and slash at end of directory names